Boothd/ml-research/README.md

 # ml-hacking

-The code published here is for collaberative development in Machine Learning by the Naimrui team.
+The code published here is for collaborative development in Machine Learning by the Naimuri team.
 Please feel free to look and comment on the code found within, but use at your own risk.

 Regards,